iamshishirgaire/IOE-Syllabus-Data/faculties/computer/3sem/object_oriented_programming.md

-## Syllabus - Object Oriented Programming

-**Course Objective:**
-To familiarize students with the C++ programming language and use the language to develop pure object-oriented programs.

-**Course Outline:**

 1. **Introduction to Object Oriented Programming (3 hours)**
     * Issues with Procedure Oriented Programming
     * Basic of Object Oriented Programming (OOP)